Facebook Twitter Instagram

 John Adams Historical Society

-Home»Diplomatic Assignments and The Treaty of Paris»First American Ambassador to Britain – 1785 to 1788
+Home»Diplomatic Assignments, the Treaty of Paris»First American Ambassador to Britain – 1785 to 1788

 First American Ambassador to Britain – 1785 to 1788